andreleite/okta-for-static-site/README.md

 ### Enviroment variables

 You can use enviroment variables.
 For example, to inform the value of `oktaIssuer`, use a enviroment variable with the name `OFSS_OKTA_ISSUER`. `OFSS_` is an added prefix to identify the variables that this software will read.
-Then, the original camel case variable name (`oktaIssuer`) is converted to a upper snake case (`OKTA_ISSUER`) and concatened with prefix.
+Then, the original camel case variable name (`oktaIssuer`) is converted to an upper snake case (`OKTA_ISSUER`) and concatened with prefix.

 Program arguments are defined in this order of precedence: